Chapter 5:

 He sank slightly to his knees, the weight of fear and guilt pressing down.

-“I can give you some gadgets… but … sorry , I still can’t participate.”
+“I can give you some gadgets… but … sorry , I can’t participate.”

-Enshin shook his head, stubborn.
+Enshin shook his head, thumb brushing his temple.

 “It would really be better if you came with me.
 If something happens… maybe you could create something on the spot.”